 Let’s get right into what’s wrong with C++, then, and why I’d sooner replace it.

-b) Algebraic datatypes and pattern matching have been around for years, and have clear advantages.
+b) Algebraic datatypes and pattern matching have been around for years, and have clear advantages, both in terms of expressive power, and code reliability.
 If your language doesn’t support them, it sucks.
 For anyone unfamiliar, ADTs with pattern matching are like tagged unions and a switch statement to check the values in C++.
-Except, where the compiler can check the cases are matched in C/C++, your language can unpack structures, check the fields inside, and check that you’ve handled each case, without leaving something out — even in recursive functions.
+Except, where the compiler can only check that all cases are matched in C/C++, ADT-supporting languages can unpack data structures, check the fields inside, and check that you’ve handled each case, without leaving something out — even across recursive functions.
 They’re called algebraic types because the language understands the rules behind the types.

 c) Parallel programming has been around for years, and is becoming CRITICAL for modern applications.
 If your language doesn’t EASILY support it, it sucks.
 For example, dealing with threading and locking and worrying about safely sharing data between threads is EXTREMELY low-level, compared to other languages.
 A number of languages now will manage multiple OS threads for you, multiplex many green threads on top, manage a very small per-thread stack by default and grow it as necessary, manage communication between threads, etc., all with convenient, built-in syntax.
 Some languages will also do parallel loops with virtually no extra syntax, let you throw in closures, etc., while allowing that thread-based communication system to work with it.
 Some languages even check protocols between threads at compile time, making sure your threads don’t get out of sync or access pointers they shouldn’t access.